-The Unlawful Internet Gambling Act Explained
+The Unlawful Internet Gambling Act (UIGEA) Explained

 Despite popular belief, this law does not prohibit US players from participating in online gambling.
 In fact, it doesn't prohibit US players from doing anything.
 This is because it does not target or address player activity.
 The law is directed at online gambling site operators and payment processors with the intent of curtailing money laundering, fraud and other illegal financial crimes being committed through online gambling activities.